Skip to main content

 NC State’s Online and Distance Education programs are authorized or exempt from authorization in all 50 states, the District of Columbia and U.S. territories.

 The State Authorization Reciprocity Agreement (SARA) is a voluntary agreement among its member states and U.S. territories that establishes comparable national standards for interstate offering of postsecondary distance education courses and programs.
-It is intended to make it easier for students to take online courses offered in other states, to give them confidence that programs in other states are properly authorized, and thus to improve the quality of online education.
+It is intended to make it easier for students to take online courses offered in other states, give them confidence that programs in other states are properly authorized, and improve the quality of online education.
+Participation in SARA also ensures that students are informed about Professional Licensure requirements, and provides a pathway for students to file Student Complaints if needed.

 The National Council for State Authorization Reciprocity Agreements (NC-SARA) oversees SARA.
 Forty-nine states (all except California) currently participate in NC-SARA.
 NC-SARA operates under the authority of four regional education compacts: the Midwestern Higher Education Compact, the New England Board of Higher Education, the Southern Regional Board and the Western Interstate Commission for Higher Education.
 North Carolina is one of 16 states in the Southern Regional Education Board compact.

-NC State University participates in the State Authorization Reciprocity Agreements.
+NC State University participates in the State Authorization Reciprocity Agreement (SARA).

 Residency Determination and Status